-- Shadows in nature are not sharp because light sources are not infinitely small. - Also because light scatters, etc. - For lights with volume, fire many rays, covering the cross-section of your illuminated space.
+Shadows in nature are not sharp because light sources are not infinitely small.

+• Also because light scatters, etc.

+For lights with volume, fire many rays, covering the crosssection of your illuminated space.

-- Illumination is (the total number of rays that aren't blocked) divided by (the total number of rays fired). - This is an example of Monte-Carlo integration: a coarse simulation of an integral over a space by randomly sampling it with many rays. - The more rays fired, the smoother the result.
+Illumination is (the total number of rays that aren't blocked) divided by (the total number of rays fired).

+• This is an example of Monte-Carlo integration: a coarse simulation of an integral over a space by randomly sampling it with many rays.